moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 * Click on the *Configuration Files* pane.
-Choose a location and name for the ROS package that will be generated containing your new set of configuration files (e.g. click browse, select a good location (e.g. your home dir), click **Create New Folder**, enter "pr2_moveit_generated", and click **Choose**.
+Choose a location and name for the ROS package that will be generated containing your new set of configuration files.
+Click browse, select a good location (for example, your home dir), click **Create New Folder**, enter "pr2_moveit_config", and click **Choose**.
-  "pr2_moveit_generated" is the location used in the rest of the documentation on this wiki).
-This does not have to be within your ROS package path.
+  "pr2_moveit_config" is the location used in the rest of the documentation on this wiki.
+This package does not have to be within your ROS package path.
 All generated files will go directly into the directory you have chosen.